 The Cuckmere Haven Coastguard Cottages were built shortly after the National Coastguard Service was founded in 1822.
 The Lapwing Festival is an extraordinarily intimate occasion to experience music performed by world-class musicians.
 Guests will be seated in a snug acoustic marquee with views of the cottages, the Cuckmere Valley, the Seven Sisters and the sea.
 Evening performances will be by candlelight, accompanied by the waves and, hopefully, the cry of the Lapwing.

 Option 1.
 Park at the South Hill Barn Car Park off Chyngton Way.
-Walk past the gate on the left and it's a ten minute walk to the cottages at the bottom.
+Walk past the gate on the left and it's a ten minute walk to the marquee, on the left of the track about 100m from the cottages.
 A good level of fitness is required.
 There is limited parking at the cottages, and we must be very careful not to mark the grass on the reserve.
 Please contact us if you have any mobility issues.
 Disabled guests can be brought to the marquee by vehicle.

 Option 2.
 Park at the Cuckmere Inn and walk twenty-thirty minutes along the Cuckmere Valley.
 Please note you must be on the western side of the Cuckmere River when you begin the walk!